Portugal and the Holocaust: Repatriation of Portuguese Jews

-In February 1943, the Nazi authorities informed the Ministry that Portuguese Jews living in German-occupied Europe would no longer enjoy protected status and provided a window for their repatriation.
-In general, the Portuguese regime was usually willing to assist small numbers of Jews who they considered "Portuguese" but only protected a small proportion of those who claimed assistance.
+In February 1943, the Nazi authorities issued a repatriation ultimatum (Heimschaffungsaktion) informing the Portuguese Ministry of Foreign Affairs that Portuguese Jews, like those from other neutral states, would no longer enjoy protected status in German-occupied Europe and provided a time-window for their repatriation.
+In general, the Portuguese regime was usually willing to assist small numbers of Jews considered "Portuguese" but only protected a small proportion of those who claimed assistance.
 This included 137 Sephardic Jews of Portuguese descent from Vichy France in 1943 and 1944.
 19 Portuguese Jews from Thessalonika in Axis-occupied Greece were repatriated to Portugal after already having been deported to Bergen-Belsen concentration camp after a persistent exchange of notes between Lisbon and Berlin.
 However, Irene Flunser Pimentel argues "Portugal fell very short of what it could have done, only saving a tiny part of those who were threatened to be killed by the Nazis, and knowing that was their fate" and noted that repatriation of Portuguese Jews from German-occupied Europe was dependent on "rigorous proof of their nationality".
-Tom Gallagher, Salazar's biographer, wrote that there is no doubt that far more people could have been rescued and saved if Salazar had had more time at his disposal to focus on the peril which European Jews had been cast into, but arguably Salazar was no more negligent than Churchill or Roosevelt who, in public, played down the deadly attempts to kill millions of Jews when the true extent of their plight had become known to the allied leaders by 1942.